 How To Fix Pixelated Images In Photoshop

 Note: This will only work on some images, as photos with extremely low quality have too little information to fix it entirely.
-You won’t be able to fix drastically unfocused and blurry photos either.
+To fix drastically unfocused and blurry photos, I recommend you use Topaz Labs Photo AI.

 Step 1: Enable Preserve Details 2.0 In Technology Preview Preferences